 4. What planning options can I use to protect what I leave?

 Many parents are concerned that if they leave money or other assets to a child, it will be gone in no time.
-I could be a due to a spending spree, an overly-influential spouse, or creditors.
+It could be due to a spending spree, an overly influential spouse, or creditors.
 Regardless of the concern, there are planning tools you can institute to protect what you leave to give it the best chance to be used as you would like to see it benefit your heirs.

 5. Why shouldn’t I just do this myself with an estate planning do-it-yourself kit?

 There are kits and books that claim to be able to help you create an estate plan at a fraction of the cost, but these resources may not be able to adequately address your specific needs and circumstances, provide assistance if you or your family members have questions before or after your death, and/or ensure your plan is crafted in accordance with Indiana law.